NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV00-open-a-shapefile.md

     in `R`.
  * Understand the components of a spatial object in `R`.

-## Things You’ll Need To Complete This Lesson
+## Things You’ll Need To Complete This Tutorial

-You will need the most current version of `R` and, preferably, `RStudio` loaded on your computer to complete this lesson.
+You will need the most current version of `R` and, preferably, `RStudio` loaded on your computer to complete this tutorial.

 ### Install R Packages